swiser/Homework-1/HW8/parallel_compare.md

 ```
 ### Results

 The number of floating point operations was plotted against the size *n* of the matrix.
-With the plot being log-log, the slope of each should show that each is close to *O(n<sup>2</sup>)* in complexity, as shown by the black line.
+With the plot being log-log, the slope of each should show that each is close to *O(n<sup>2</sup>)* in complexity.

 ![Parallel Comparison](https://swiser.github.io/MATH4610/HW8/ParallelComparison.png)